The RabbitMath Curriculum Team, summer 2019.

 Judy has had the extreme good fortune to share her love of mathematics with students in elementary, secondary, college, and university.
 She is always looking for new and better ways to connect students, teachers, and parents with mathematics.
 In recent years, her focus has been on building student capacity to think mathematically and to develop language to describe their thinking.

-Jamie is Assistant Professor of Mathematics Education at Queen’s University and Graduate Faculty Coordinator of the Mathematics, Science and Technology Education Group.
+Jamie is an Associate Professor of Mathematics Education at Queen’s University and Graduate Faculty Coordinator of the Mathematics, Science and Technology Education Group.

 Jamie's journey in teaching, research, and service is encapsulated through a lens he calls the “MathPerceptionProject.”
 This emphasizes the interconnectedness of his teaching, research, and service, and the necessary collaboration of the many stakeholders to better understand, and then improve the teaching and learning of mathematics.
 Aspects of creativity, beauty and aesthetics, efficacy, and knowing-to, naturally collaborate in the expression of a space for thinking mathematically.
 An apt metaphor at the moment may be the kaleidoscope; subtle turns of the lens provides new, different, exciting, and possibly inspiring images through the blending, symmetry, refraction, and reflection, leading to new, different, exciting, and possibly inspiring perceptions of mathematics.